Garcelle Beauvais

 Garcelle Beauvais (/fr/, formerly Beauvais-Nilon; born November 26, 1966) is a Haitian-American actress and television personality.
 She is best known for her starring roles in the sitcom The Jamie Foxx Show and the crime drama series NYPD Blue.
 She also appeared in the films Coming to America (1988) and its sequel, Coming 2 America (2021), White House Down (2013), and Spider-Man: Homecoming (2017).

 In 2020, Beauvais became a part of the main cast on the reality television series The Real Housewives of Beverly Hills, where she remained for five seasons before announcing her departure after season 14.
-She also co-hosted the daytime talk show The Real (2020–2022) alongside Adrienne Bailon, Loni Love, and Jeannie Mai for its final two seasons.
+She also co-hosted the syndicated daytime talk show The Real (2020–2022) alongside Adrienne Bailon, Loni Love, and Jeannie Mai for its final two seasons.

 Early life

-Beauvais was born in Saint-Marc, Haiti to Marie-Claire Beauvais, a nurse, and Axel Jean Pierre, a lawyer.
-Her parents divorced when she was 3 years old, and when she was 7 she moved with her mother and six older siblings to the United States and they settled in Peabody, Massachusetts, where she enrolled in elementary school.
+Beauvais was born in Saint-Marc, Haiti, to Marie-Claire Beauvais, a nurse, and Axel Jean Pierre, a lawyer.
+Her parents divorced when she was three years old.
+At age seven, she moved with her mother and six older siblings to the United States and they settled in Peabody, Massachusetts, where she enrolled in elementary school.
 Upon her arrival to the United States, Beauvais originally only spoke French and Creole, but learned English from watching Sesame Street on television.

 Career

 Modelling

 Beauvais moved to Miami at 16 to pursue a career in modeling.
 After driving down from Massachusetts, Beauvais hoped to interview for a modelling agency without an appointment.
 She was approached at a red light while putting on lipstick by the very owner of the agency she sought to see.
-After modeling with this agency for about a year, Beauvais, at 17, went to New York City to pursue a career as a fashion model, after signing with the Ford agency living with Eileen Ford and later modeled with Irene Marie Models.
+After modeling with this agency for about a year, Beauvais, at 17, went to New York City to pursue a career as a fashion model, after signing with the Ford Modeling Agency.
+She lived with Eileen Ford and later modeled with Irene Marie Models.
 She modeled print ads for Avon, Mary Kay, and Clairol and in catalogs for Lerner New York Clothing Line, Neiman Marcus, and Nordstrom and walked the runway for Calvin Klein and Isaac Mizrahi and also shot TV commercials for Burdines.